madapaamrutha-svg/RTL_Workshop/PD-Module-1/README.md

 # PHYSICAL DESIGN Module-1
+# Complete ASIC Physical Design Flow using OpenLane and and SKY130
 ## Project Overview

 This project presents the implementation of a digital design using the **ASIC PPHYSICAL DESIGNhysical Design flow** with **OpenLane** and the **SkyWater SKY130 PDK**.